riazul701/dev-notes/Docker/Docker.md

 ## Conflicts with WiFi

 ### Docker Antix-OS WiFi Conflict

-* Problem: Docker wired network conflicts with WiFi, as result internet connection does not work.
+* Problem: Docker wired network conflicts with WiFi, as a result internet connection does not work.
 * Solution 1
   * Open "Connman System Tray"
   * Goto "Status" tab